-‘Inshallah’: The Arabic ‘fuggedaboudit’ Biden dropped to blast Trump on tax returns during the debate
+‘Inshallah’: The Arabic ‘fuggedaboudit’ Biden dropped to blast Trump on tax returns

 Biden’s invocation of the phrase is hardly original among English speakers.
 Actress Lindsay Lohan has tried it on Twitter, and Prince Charles said he sometimes utters it while praying.

-In 2016, Foreign Policy noted that “inshallah” had become “common currency” among several circles in Washington, namely younger State Department employees, journalists returned from the Middle East and soldiers who had deployed in Iraq and Afghanistan.
+In 2016, Foreign Policy noted that “inshallah” had become “common currency” among several circles in Washington, namely younger State Department employees, journalists returned from the Middle East, and soldiers who had deployed in Iraq and Afghanistan.

 Even Biden himself has used it at least once in public before, at a February campaign event in Hampton Beach, N.H.
 (His campaign did not immediately respond to a Post inquiry on how he learned the word.)

-This time, however, he used it steps away from Trump — who once called to ban all Muslims from entering the U.S., falsely claimed that “Islam hates us,” and whose presidency has increased feelings of worry among Muslim and Arab Americans.
+This time, however, he used it steps away from Trump — who once called to ban all Muslims from entering the United States, falsely claimed that “Islam hates us,” and whose presidency has increased feelings of worry among Muslim and Arab Americans.

 After all, the last time the phrase made national headlines, it was in the midst of Trump’s 2016 campaign, when an Iraqi American college student said he was kicked off a Southwest Airlines flight in Los Angeles for speaking over the phone in Arabic — in a conversation that ended with “inshallah.”